Los Pisos offers rustic cabin tent camping at our most remote site, deep in the beautiful Sierra Cacachilas mountains.

 In this peaceful setting, guests are offered basic yet comfortable camping accommodations, home cooked food and clean, safe drinking water.
 Simply furnished cabin tents are left in place for a season.
 Our chefs prepare meals using ranch products and garden produce (as much as possible) in an outdoor kitchen area.
 The traditional kitchen was built in the historical manner combining carrizo (a bamboo-like reed) and mud.
 Dining is outdoors with a nearby fire pit and views of the sea, sierra and stars.
 Our earthen yoga space overlooks the vast landscape and lends itself naturally for sunrise sessions.

-One of the nearby trails — the Mandala — leads guests on an easy loop by three springs, passing the Pisos Spring that supplies us with water in even the driest months.
+One of the nearby trails — the Mandala — leads guests on an easy loop by three springs, including the Pisos Spring that supplies us with water in even the driest months.
 Graced with a sculpture of a reclining buddha, the source makes for a relaxing spot to sit and gather one's thoughts or simply appreciate the surrounding silence broken only by bird song, cowbells and the wind.

 Facilities At A Glance